Welcome to today's edition of the Rush 24-7 podcast.

 He went traipsing around Africa with Bono.

-Uh they wore uh Colonel Gaddafi pajamas and were photographed together like Colonel Gaddaffy's mini-mees, traipsing around Africa.
+They wore Colonel Gaddafi pajamas and were photographed together, like Colonel Gaddafi's mini-me's traipsing around Africa.

-Paul O'Neill has now denounced the people who are who are threatening not to vote for increasing in uh the debt ceiling.
+Paul O'Neill has now denounced the people who are threatening not to vote for increasing the debt ceiling.

-Your conventional wisdom uh is damaging and has profoundly damaged the United States of America.
+No, sir, your conventional wisdom is damaging and has profoundly damaged the United States of America.

-And instead of wasting your time at taxpayers' expense, traipsing round Africa in the Colonel Gaddafi pajamas arguing for debt forgiveness for Africa, you and Bono should climb back into your tribal pyjamas and tour the United States, arguing for debt forgiveness for the United States, because that's what it comes down to.
+And instead of wasting your time at taxpayers' expense, traipsing around Africa in the Colonel Gaddafi pajamas, arguing for debt forgiveness for Africa, you and Bono should climb back into your tribal pajamas and tour the United States arguing for debt forgiveness for the United States.

 We're talking about the debt ceiling.

-Uh we're going to talk about the Paul Ryan Plan and uh the real choice facing this uh nation, which is about uh between ending Medicare as we know it, or ending the United States of America, as we know it.
+We're going to talk about the Paul Ryan plan and the real choice facing this nation, which is about between ending Medicare as we know it or ending the United States of America as we know it.

-That's the way uh Colonel Alan West put it in Florida yesterday, and he is absolutely right.
+That's the way Colonel Alan West put it in Florida yesterday, and he is absolutely right.